-Semi-automatic labeling procedures, although acquiring great research interest, are nowadays adaptable only to the recognition of regular elements, such as slabs, walls and ceilings.
+Although semi-automatic labelling procedures have been given a great deal of attention in research, they are currently only applicable to the recognition of regular elements, such as slabs, walls and ceilings.
 They are still difficult to apply in the case of more complex architectural elements, which are often found in historic buildings.

-For this reason, the procedure even more widely used in the field of Cultural Heritage is the manual mapping, starting from the point cloud, of three-dimensional geometries: the construction of parametric elements is predicted [17, 29], referring to historical and archival documentation and drawing inspiration from conceptual forms contained in treatises or architectural vocabularies [35, 36].
+For this reason, the more widely used procedure in the field of cultural heritage is the manual mapping of three-dimensional geometries, starting from the point cloud: the construction of parametric elements is predicted [17], [29] through reference to historical and archival documentation and conceptual forms contained in treatises or architectural vocabularies [35], [36].

-The modeling is thus performed by manually tracing the geometries on the point cloud [37].
-This can be done directly on BIM platforms, e.g. by importing the point cloud into Autodesk Revit [5, 19, 38, 39] or, in the case of elements with more complex geometry, by firstly moving to free-form modeling software.
-In the latter situation, Non-Uniform Rational Basis Splines (NURBS) [39-41] or mesh models [17, 42] are externally created and imported into a BIM environment only at a later stage.
-The use of mesh within BIM platforms, however, involves a significant increase in file size and is less compatible with the principles of BIM parametric modeling [38-39], which is why this contribution focuses on modeling using NURBS.
+The modelling is thus performed by manually tracing the geometries on the point cloud [37].
+This can be done directly on BIM platforms, e.g. by importing the point cloud into Autodesk Revit [5], [19], [38], 39] or, in the case of elements with more complex geometry, by first moving to free-form modelling software.
+In the latter situation, non-uniform rational basis splines (NURBS) [39]-[41] or mesh models [17], [42] are created externally and imported into a BIM environment at a later stage.
+The use of mesh within BIM platforms, however, involves a significant increase in file size and is less compatible with the principles of BIM parametric modelling [38]-[39], which is why this contribution focuses on modelling using NURBS.

-Referring again to the diagram in Figure 1, the current treatment of the survey data, which includes segmentation and classification of the point cloud, is not yet standardized and may involve more or less automatic construction processes starting from the dense point cloud.
-In any case, once the model has been reconstructed, it can be enriched with qualitative information, linked to the knowledge and study of the asset, to be directly associated to 3D geometries [41].
+Referring again to the diagram in Figure 1, the current treatment of survey data, which includes segmentation and classification of the point cloud, is not yet standardised and may involve more or less automatic construction processes starting from the dense point cloud.
+In any case, once the model has been reconstructed, it can be enriched with qualitative information pertaining to the knowledge and study of the asset, which can be directly associated with 3D geometries [41].

 In this context, the aim of the following contribution is to present a possible approach to the data processing phase, with the general objective of building a semantic model.
-For the complex being studied, such a model should be able to contain, in an overall BIM perspective, the different multi-temporal data related to construction phases: inter alia transformations and modifications, original and degraded status, past and future maintenance or restoration interventions.
+For the complex being studied, such a model should be able to contain, within an overall BIM perspective, the different multi-temporal data related to construction phases including transformations and modifications, original and degraded status and past and future maintenance or restoration interventions.

 materials and methods